hfeiss/campingreservations/README.md

 ![Granite Butte Lookout, Helena National Forest](/images/README/lookout.jpg)

-Established in 2003, recreation.gov manages over 3 million reservations every year.
-These reservations are for anything from permit lotteries to fire-tower rentals in US National Parks and US Forest Service lands.
+Established in 2003, recreation.gov manages over 3 million reservations every year for US National Parks and US Forest Service lands.
+These reservations are for anything from permit lotteries to fire-tower rentals.

-Every reservation made from 2006 through 2018 is available for public download via their API: about 10 gigabytes of .csv!
+Every reservation made from 2006 through 2018 is available for public download via the RIDB API: about 10 gigabytes of .csv!

 This repository explores factors that determine how far a customer is willing to travel to a campground, and how long they stay once there.